The-Augmented-Recruiter-Project/the-augmented-recruiter-project/docs/foundations/index.md

 ## Relationship to regulation

-This principle does not depend on any specific regulatory framework.
+This project does not depend on any specific regulatory framework.

 However, systems that are:
 - deterministic,